When scientists go nuts: bizarre outputs in publications

 sphinctered!!

-That is some catchy title
+That is a catchy title

 Mir’ror on the wall!